ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ![](https://cdn-images-1.medium.com/max/2600/1*Q2dcmqoaXCdtYGimmmphIQ.png){:width="100%"}

-##### 1.1.4 DIKW Pyramid
+##### 1.1.4 Knowledge and Wisdom
-- Information Vs Knowledge : relevant information put to work in a specific domain is knowledge
+When we put relevant information to work in a specific domain, it becomes knowledge.
+And when that knowledge is enhanced with first-hand experience, it becomes wisdom.

-- Knowledge Vs Wisdom : knowledge gained with experience is wisdom
-- i.e. '100' number is data, '100 miles' is information
-- '100 miles is quite a far distance' is a knowledge
-- '100 miles is very difficult to walk' is wisdom
+Lets relate it to an example, '100' number is data, '100 miles' is information, '100 miles is quite a far distance' is a knowledge and '100 miles is very difficult to walk' is wisdom.

 ##### 1.1.5 Different Aspects of Data